th-nuernberg/meteor-scatter/README.md

 `app.py`: (run for main App)

-Main-App with all Flask app.routes.
+The main App with all Flask routes.
 The IP adress and port can be set in the following line: `Line 174: app.run(host="0.0.0.0", port=5000, debug=debug_value)`

 `config.py`:

-Settings and fallback values as well as `config_read` and `config_get` functions
+Settings and fallback values as well as `config_read` and `config_get` functions.

 `config.ini`: